 “You Work For Me Now”

 Amber grew up in foster care, spending time with various families in Eastern Washington.
 Although Amber was popular at school and appeared well-adjusted to the outside world, she struggled to believe in her own self-worth.
-She spent time with some loving families, yet she always knew that people were only taking care of her because they were paid to.
+She spent time with some loving families, yet she always knew that people were taking care of her only because they were paid to.

 Randy showed a real interest in Amber and bought her some drinks at Starbucks.
 It felt special to have someone showing her attention, especially since she had always struggled to feel accepted.
-Over the next couple months, Amber met Randy regularly.
+Over the next couple of months, Amber met Randy regularly.
 It was all innocent, and nothing in their interactions would have signaled alarm.